amolc/cordova-plugin-ble-central/README.md

 # Bluetooth Low Energy (BLE) Central Plugin for Apache Cordova
+# Modified by Fountain Technologies for connecting with kontact.io App

 This plugin enables communication between a phone and Bluetooth Low Energy (BLE) peripherals.